-- 1. How old does my child need to be to attend kids camps and No School Fun Days? - a) Your child must be 5 years old and completed Kindergarten. - 2.
+- 1. How old does my child need to be to attend kids camps and No School Fun Days?

+a) Your child must be 5 years old and completed Kindergarten. - 2.
 Who is authorized to pick up my child? - a) It is the responsibility of the parent/guardian who signed up your child in our program to keep the participant form updated with the correct contact information.
 Children will only be released to those on the list.
 Parents, guardians, and emergency contacts must be 12 years or older and are required to show their ID every time they pick up the child.

 - 3. Do you have refrigerators to store my child's lunch or have microwaves to heat up my child's food? - a No, we do not provide refrigerators nor microwaves, please send your child with a lunch, water and snacks daily packed with an ice pack to keep their food cold. - 4.
 Is there a fee if I am late to pick up my child? - a) A \$10 late pick-up fee is assessed for every 10-minute increment the child stays past the scheduled program end time beginning at 6:01 p.m. for camps and No School Fun Days. - 5.
 Can I transfer payment to different city of Las Vegas camps? - a) Yes, please contact the community center for transfers. - 6.
 When am I expected to pick up my child when they attend recreational classes, performances, events and programs? - a) It is expected that you will pick up your child immediately at the conclusion of classes, performances, events and programs. - 7.
 Do I need to pay for my child before they attend any city of Las Vegas program? - a) Yes, you must register and pay for all city of Las Vegas programs before you/your child can participate in them. - 8.
 How do I get my receipts? - a) Your receipts are available on your online CivicRec account. - 9.
 Can I get an itemized tax statement for my taxes this year? - a) Statements can be printed from your online CivicRec account.
 We do not provide receipt reprints or end of the year statements for tax purposes.
 For your information, our tax ID number is #88-6000198. - 10.
-How do I apply for the city of Las Vegas Financial Aid program? - a) The application for Financial Aid is available to print online at activities.lasvegasnevada.gov, click on the search button and type in Financial Aid, click on Parks-Recreation-Financial-Aid-Request-Form, print it out and complete application then bring in completed application and all required documents to the specific community center/pool you will be attending or you can come into one of our facilities listed in this handbook to pick one up.
+How do I apply for the city of Las Vegas Financial Aid program? - a) The application for Financial Aid is available online at this link: https://cityoflasvegas.formstack.com/workflows/financialassistance Please complete the application, submit the document and allow 2-3 weeks for approval.
+You will be notified by email if you qualify.
 Qualification is based on individual household needs.
 Funds are limited.
+Attendance requirements may apply and lack of use could result in reallocation of funds.